-We’ve come up with this handy list with where it’s best to eat, and where to avoid, so you can have a wonderful quick service meal that will leave you full and happy – just as it should be in the happiest place in the world!
+We’ve come up with this handy list of where it’s best to eat, and where to avoid, so you can have a wonderful quick service meal that will leave you full and happy – just as it should be in the happiest place in the world!

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!

 They are also scattered all around the park so you don’t have to make a huge trip to find some tasty quick service food!

-To make things even speedier, a lot of quick service restaurants have mobile ordering which means you can order and pay on your phone and skip the line when you get there!
+To make things even speedier, the best Magic Kingdom quick service restaurants have mobile ordering which means you can order and pay on your phone and skip the line when you get there!

 Full Magic Kingdom Quick Service Restaurant List

-Below is a full list of the quick service options at Magic Kingdom.
-We break it down by land so that you know where to find them as you roam around Magic Kingdom.
+We’ve broken it down by land so that you know where to find the best Magic kingdom food as you roam around the park.

 Sunshine Tree Terrace